Treatment options for convergence insufficiency include:

 - Pencil pushups.
 In this simple exercise, you focus on a small letter on the side of a pencil as you move it closer to the bridge of your nose, stopping the movement if you have double vision.
-The exercise is often done for 15 minutes a day, five or more days a week.
+Your doctor may suggest you do this at home for 15 minutes a day, five or more days a week.

-If you choose home treatment, many experts recommend using computer software programs along with pencil pushups.
-The combined approach may be more effective, and the computer therapy is more engaging for children.
+- Combined therapy.
+Many experts recommend using vision therapy — often with computer software programs — along with pencil pushups.
+The combined approach may be more effective.
+And the computer-assisted therapy may be more engaging for children.

 - Reading glasses.
 If computer therapy or exercises don't help, your doctor may suggest you use glasses with built-in prisms for reading.
 This is usually more effective for children.

 - Continued observation.
 It's possible to receive a diagnosis of convergence insufficiency but not show any signs or symptoms.
 If this is true for you, watch for symptoms when you're reading or doing close work.
 Your doctor may want to retest you sometime in the future.

 - Surgery.
 In rare cases, if exercises or computer-assisted therapy doesn't work, your doctor may recommend surgery.